ItsNotACoffee/dstgraphy/README.md

 Simple React.js app that simulates and visualizes Github operations using the Vis.js network

+## How to run

+1. Clone repo
+2. Run 'npm update' in the project folder
+3. Start with 'yarn start'

 ## Available Scripts

 In the project directory, you can run: